James Matthews (hedge fund manager): Racing

-As a racing driver he has competed in such series as the British Formula 3 Championship.
+As a racing driver, Matthews has competed in such series as the British Formula 3 Championship.
 He won the British Formula Renault Championship title in 1994 for Manor Motorsport.
 He won the Eurocup Formula Renault in the same year.

 City career

 Matthews became a City of London trader in 1995 and in 2001 was co-founder of Eden Rock Capital Management (named after his father's Eden Rock hotel), of which he is now Chief Executive.
 By 2007 the firm was reported to be managing over £1 billion in assets, and in 2017 David Friedman estimated that Matthews was "a demi-billionaire or close to a billionaire on his own merits".

 It was reported in July 2016 that Matthews' Eden Rock Capital Management fund was a major investor in a collapsed Scottish company at the heart of a £90 million fraud investigation.